Short History Lesson that Data Scientists Should Know

 Industry knowledge: depending on the industry where you want to work, you need to get informed about the way data is collected and analyzed in that specific industry.

-What Tools Should Data Scientists Know?
+What Data Science Tools Should Data Professionals Know?

 For data analysis it is required to know the R project for statistical computing, Pandas (a set of Python libraries), Julia language (alternative to R).